LearnExcel.io

 Alternative Method: Using the Drag and Drop Feature

 If you prefer, you can use the drag and drop feature to swap rows in Excel.
 First, select the row you want to move by clicking on its row number.
 Then, move your mouse pointer over the edge of the highlighted selection until you see a four-way arrow.
-Click and drag the row to its new location, and release the mouse button.
+To slide the row into place between two existing rows instead of overwriting one, hold the Shift key while you drag, then release the mouse button.
 The rows will be swapped.
+The same drag technique works to move rows in Excel and to move columns in Excel.

 Pro Tip: Use the Keyboard Shortcut